-Atrial Fibrillation is a heart condition where your heartbeat is irregular, and sometimes too fast.
+Atrial fibrillation is a heart condition where your heartbeat is irregular, and sometimes too fast or too slow.

-Atrial fibrillation is common, with an estimated 1.7% of the UK population affected.
+Atrial fibrillation is common, with an estimated 2.5% of the UK population affected (NICE, March 2023).
 You are more likely to develop the condition as you become older – there is a substantial rise in cases of atrial fibrillation above the age of 55 years, which increases rapidly in each subsequent 5 years of life.
-As many as 15.4% of people over 80 may have atrial fibrillation (Rotterdam study, European Heart Journal, 2006).
+As many as 15.4% of people over 80 years may have atrial fibrillation (Rotterdam study, European Heart Journal, 2006).

-Since atrial fibrillation is associated with a higher risk of developing stroke and heart failure, you need to see a doctor, who can organise the appropriate tests, and subsequent treatment.
+Since atrial fibrillation is associated with a higher risk of developing stroke and heart failure, you need to see a doctor, who can organise the appropriate tests, and any subsequent treatment.

-To diagnose the condition, they provide a range of tests:
+To diagnose the condition, they provide a range of tests, which usually include:

-- Electrocardiogram (ECG) tests - where your heart's rhythm is recorded on a moving strip of paper or a line on a computer screen
+- Electrocardiogram (ECG) - where your heart's rhythm is recorded on a moving strip of paper or a line on a computer screen.

 - Ambulatory ECG monitoring (e.g. Holter monitoring) - this involves wearing a battery-operated device for a period of time as you go about your day-to-day activities, measuring the activity of your heart.

 Treatment is tailored to your own particular needs by your specialist, but may include the following:

-- Cardioversion; where your heart is given a controlled electric shock (while under a brief anaesthetic), with the aim of getting its rhythm back to normal
+- Cardioversion - where your heart is given a controlled electric shock (while under a brief anaesthetic), with the aim of getting its rhythm back to normal.

-- A procedure called catheter ablation, where the abnormal area of your heart is carefully destroyed under general anaesthetic
+- Catheter ablation - where the abnormal area of your heart is carefully targeted, usually under general anaesthetic.

 - Hybrid AF ablation - a combination of minimally invasive surgery and catheter ablation used to treat selected cases of persistent atrial fibrillation (AF).